Vankata453/KittisaurusBot/README.md

 After you make changes to the bot, terminate the running bot process (`Ctrl+C`) and start the bot again (`npm start` or `node bot.js`).

+If you make changes to the bot's commands, run `node deploy-commands.js` again to register the changes.
+(It may take a few minutes for the commands to be usable again.)

 # Commands

 A list of all currently supported commands by KittisaurusBot.